Homeopathy, or homeopathic medicine, is a philosophy and holistic health practice that is centered around the body’s ability to heal itself.

 The Homeopathy Origins

 Homeopathy originated in Germany in the late 1800s and was founded by Samuel Hahnemann.
 The word homeopathy is derived from the Greek words ‘homoeo’ (meaning similar) and pathos (meaning suffering).
 Dr. Hahnemann was an experienced physician, chemist, mineralogist, and botanist.
 His discovery of homeopathy came from experimenting on himself.
-One of his experiments consisted of taking regular doses of cinchona known as ‘the bark’.
-He started to develop an intermittent fever, alike to the type experienced with malaria.
+One of his experiments consisted of taking regular doses of cinchona, known as ‘the bark.’
+He started to develop an intermittent fever, similar to the type experienced with malaria.
 The symptom was mild and was not accompanied by other symptoms or characteristics.
-He used this experiment to construct one of the major principles that homeopathy is based around – ‘like cures like’ or the ‘principle/law of similars’.
-He found that he could cure a patient by using a medicine that would produce similar symptoms of their disease in a healthy person.
-For example, if a patient was experiencing dizziness, he would give them a medicine that would cause a healthy person to become dizzy.
+He used this experiment to construct one of the major principles that homeopathy is based around – ‘like cures like’ or the ‘principle/law of similars.’
+He found that he could cure a patient by using a medicine that would produce similar disease symptoms in a healthy person.
+For example, if a patient were experiencing dizziness, he would give them a medicine that would cause a healthy person to become dizzy.

 How does Homeopathy work?

-As mentioned previously, homeopathy is based around the principle of ‘like cures like’.
-Another major principle is the ‘law of minimum dose’ meaning the lower the dose, the greater it’s effectiveness.
-Homeopaths practice this principle when they make their remedies by diluting the ingredients with water or alcohol to a point where they typically no longer contain any molecules of the original substance.
-This is achieved by vigorous shaking and mixing, called “potentization”, which transfers the healing essence.
+As mentioned previously, homeopathy is based around the principle of ‘like cures like.’
+Another major principle is the ‘law of minimum dose,’ meaning the lower the dose, the greater its effectiveness.
+Homeopaths practise this principle when they make their remedies by diluting the ingredients with water or alcohol to a point where they typically no longer contain any molecules of the original substance.
+This is achieved by vigorous shaking and mixing, called “potentization,” which transfers the healing essence.
 The level to which the medicine has been diluted is printed on its bottle.
 A typical dilution is 30X, ‘X’ symbolizes 10.
-At this dilution level, the medicine begins by containing one part of the natural substance mixed with 10 parts of water or alcohol.
+The medicine begins by containing one part of the natural substance mixed with 10 parts of water or alcohol at this dilution level.
 This mixture is then shaken, and one part of it is then mixed in with another 10 parts water or alcohol, and this process is repeated 30 times.
 Homeopathic remedies can come in liquids, powders, creams, gels, sugar pellets, and pills.

 The first appointment with a homeopath will typically take about an hour.
 During this initial appointment, the homeopath will go over your health history, lifestyle, diet, sleep patterns, and personality.
-They will ask questions about symptoms you are experiencing with the goal of analyzing how they affect you uniquely as opposed to matching them directly to an illness or disease.
+They will ask questions about symptoms you are experiencing, intending to analyze how they affect you uniquely instead of matching them directly to an illness or disease.
 The practitioner will choose a remedy to prescribe based on all of the symptoms you are experiencing.
 Follow-up appointments will be briefer and usually only last around 30 minutes, but this depends on the practitioner.
 Every patient is treated specifically, and treatment plans are created for them and only them.

 Homeopathy vs naturopathy

-Both naturopathy and homeopathy share the same beliefs in terms of providing non-invasive treatments that focus on finding the root cause of a health issue.
+Both naturopathy and homeopathy share the same beliefs regarding providing non-invasive treatments that focus on finding the root cause of a health issue.
 Furthermore, they can both treat all types of conditions.
 The differences lay in their philosophies, methods of treatment, and certifications.

 Homeopathic practitioners and naturopathic doctors (NDs) typically go through the same type of questioning during an initial consultation.
-However, homeopathic practitioners can only prescribe homeopathic remedies and NDs can do much more.
-Naturopathy can include a variety of alternative and general medical tools like hydrotherapy, diet and nutrition, lifestyle counseling, botanical medicine, and more.
+However, homeopathic practitioners can only prescribe homeopathic remedies, and NDs can do much more.
+Naturopathy can include various alternative and general medical tools like hydrotherapy, diet and nutrition, lifestyle counselling, botanical medicine, and more.
 NDs can start treatment the same way that a general physician can because they require a clinical degree and license to practice.
-You do not need a medical degree to use homeopathy and certifications to be a homeopathic practitioner differ depending on the country.
-The primary difference between these two practices is that naturopathy is a health system that uses more than one form of treatment and homeopathy is a tool that can be used exclusively or by other medical practitioners.
+You do not need a medical degree to use homeopathy, and certifications to be a homeopathic practitioner differ depending on the country.
+The primary difference between these two practices is that naturopathy is a health system that uses more than one form of treatment.
+Homeopathy is a tool that can be used exclusively or by other medical practitioners.

 Is Homeopathy safe?

 Yes, generally speaking, homeopathy is safe.
-Homeopathic remedies are non-addictive and do not have any of the typical, dangerous side-effects associated with some conventional drugs.
-It is also safe to use in conjunction with conventional treatments but should never be used to replace them.
+Homeopathic remedies are non-addictive and do not have any of the typical, dangerous side effects of conventional drugs.
+It is also safe to use in conjunction with conventional treatments but should never replace them.
 Homeopathy faculty members are physicians, or otherwise regulated healthcare practitioners, who are expected to uphold the integrity of their discipline and their homeopathy training and certification.
 Therefore, if conventional treatment is a better option for a patient, homeopathic medicine would not be prescribed in place of it.
 Homeopathic remedies are regulated by the Natural Health Products Directorate of the Health Products and Food Branch of Health Canada but in Ontario only.
 Health Canada has a database of over 8,000 homeopathic products that have been approved.

-It is important to note, however, that while “nosodes” are a homeopathic product regulated by Health Canada, they are not and have never been approved as a vaccine alternative.
-Some complementary health care professionals and anti-vaccination advocates have promoted the use of this product as an alternative but there are no substitutes for vaccines.
+However, it is important to note that while “nosodes” are a homeopathic product regulated by Health Canada, they are not and have never been approved as a vaccine alternative.
+Some complementary health care professionals and anti-vaccination advocates have promoted this product as an alternative, but there are no substitutes for vaccines.

-While homeopathic remedies are generally safe, it is important to always check with a general physician before choosing to use them.
-Homeopathic remedies may, in some cases, cause side-effects or interact with conventional medicines.
+While homeopathic remedies are generally safe, it is important to always check with a general physician before using them.
+Homeopathic remedies may, in some cases, cause side effects or interact with conventional medicines.

 Homeopathy: Qualification and certifications

 While you do not need a degree or certification to use homeopathy, it is important to choose a certified and licensed homeopathic practitioner.
 Homeopathic practitioners do not require a four-year degree in science.
-They can have varying levels of education, licensure, and certifications, this is all dependant on what country/region you live in.
-The Council for Homeopathic Certification (CHC) states that there are five prerequisites to be met to take a certification exam.
+They can have varying levels of education, licensure, and certifications; this depends on what country/region you live in.
+The Council for Homeopathic Certification (CHC) states five prerequisites to be met to take a certification exam.
 The five prerequisites are:

 - U.S. or Canadian residency